ibejohn818/vagrant-nomad-consul/README.md

 ## Ansible

 The `ansible` directory contains the ansible structure for all setup of the vagrant instances.
-The `Vagrantfile` will trigger ansible provisioning (playbook:`ansible/vagrant.yml`) on all instances in parallel after the last client has been booted.
+The `Vagrantfile` will trigger ansible provisioning (playbook:`ansible/vagrant.yml`) on all instances in parallel after the last client has been started.

 NOTE:
 After the initial booting and provisioning of the vagrant instances, the ansbile inventory can be copied to `ansible/inventory/vagrant/hosts` from `.vagrant/provisioning/ansible/` directory.